mikelawrence/RPi-Hat-Thermocouple/README.md

 PCB is designed in [KiCad](http://kicad-pcb.org) which is a great free EDA toolset and is based on [RPi_Hat_Template](https://github.com/xesscorp/RPi_Hat_Template) by XESS Corp.

 ## Status
+* Rev 1.2 PCB  has been ordered from OSH Park but has NOT been tested yet.
-* Rev 1.2 PCB added R7 to prevent the Alert Buzzer from sounding when powered on and until software turned it off.
-Since Rev 1.1 works so nicely I see no reason to order Rev 1.2.
-The Rev 1.1 boards I use have been modded to Rev 1.2 level.
+  * Added R7 to prevent the Alert Buzzer from sounding when powered on.
+  * Added Analog Power LDO Regulator to help with noise on the MAX31855's temperature readings.
+Not clear if this will help.
   * You can order parts from Mouser using this [shared BOM](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=20F70B46A4).
-  * You can order the PCB from OSH Park using this [link](https://oshpark.com/shared_projects/T17HOHPK).
+  * You can order the PCB from OSH Park using this [link](https://oshpark.com/shared_projects/3POTkoNz).
 * Rev 1.1 PCB added an Alert Buzzer and has been ordered from OSH Park, assembled, and tested.
-The Alert Buzzer sounds as soon as the board is powered.
-Rev 1.2 fixes this problem.
+  * The Alert Buzzer sounds as soon as the board is powered.
+Adding a pulldown to base of NUD3124 fixes the problem.
+  * There is occasional noise in the temperature readings from the MAX31855's.
 * Rev 1.0 PCB has been ordered from OSH Park, assembled, and tested.
 It is fully operational.

 ## Board Preview